daviddetorres/ai-as-teacher/_template.md

 - cheatsheet: provides a concise summary of the main concepts and formulas covered in the section being learned.
 The cheatsheet should be easy to read and understand, and should serve as a quick reference guide for the user.
 Use bullet points, tables, and diagrams to organize the information effectively.
 Extension should be around 1 page long, but the user can specify a different length.

 - @quiz: creates a quiz with questions related to the section being learned.
 The quiz should include different types of questions (multiple choice, true/false, short answer, etc) and provide feedback with explanations on the answers given by the user.
 The quiz should be challenging but fair, and should help the user to reinforce their understanding of the content.
-E
+Every time the user uses this action, create a different quiz with new questions, adapting the questions to the user's performance in previous quizzes, repeating the questions the user got wrong and increasing the difficulty of the questions the user answered correctly.

 - @poster: created teh prompt for an image generation model to create a poster that summarizes the main concepts of the section being learned.
 The poster should be visually appealing and easy to understand, using images, icons, and text to convey the key ideas effectively.
 The prompt should include details about the style, color scheme, and layout of the poster, as well as any specific elements that should be included (such as charts, diagrams, or illustrations).
 If the model supports it, create teh poster after generating the prompt.